jdgamble555/adv-firestore-functions/README.md

 **Aggregate Data**

-Here you can agregate the posts comments on a posts document.
+Here you can agregate data, for example the comments on a posts document.
 You can aggregate any document.
 The default number of documents added is *3*, but you can change this.
 You can also add any other fields to the document you want using the *data* field.
 This will automatically only update when the field has been changed.
+This will save you money on reads.

 This would be called on a *comments* **onWrite** call.